m87-labs/moondream-examples/quickstart/Python/README.md

    pip install -r requirements.txt
    ```

+3. Tweak the `main.py` code if you want to run on cloud

-3. Run the examples to see Moondream in action!
+4. Run the examples to see Moondream in action!

    ```bash
    python main.py